-The control strip will consist of at least 250 tons (227 metric tons) or 1/2 sublot, whichever is greater.
+The control strip will consist of at least 250 tons or 1/2 sublot, whichever is greater.
 The control strip shall be placed in two lanes of the same width and depth to be used in production with a longitudinal cold joint.
 The cold joint must be cut back in accordance with paragraph 401-4.14 using the same procedure that will be used during production.
-The cold joint for the control strip will be an exposed construction joint at least four (4) hours old or when the mat has cooled to less than 175°F. The equipment used in construction of the control strip shall be the same type, configuration and weight to be used on the project.
+The cold joint for the control strip will be an exposed construction joint at least four (4) hours old or when the mat has cooled to less than 160°F (71°C).
+The equipment used in construction of the control strip shall be the same type, configuration and weight to be used on the project.

-The control strip will be considered acceptable by the RPR if the gradation, asphalt content, and VMA are within the action limits specified in paragraph 401-5.5a; and Mat density greater than or equal to 94.5%, air voids 3.5% +/- 1%, joint density greater than or equal to 92.5%.
+The control strip will be considered acceptable by the RPR if the gradation, asphalt content, and VMA are within the action limits specified in paragraph 401-5.5a; and Mat density greater than or equal to 94.5%, air voids 3.5% +/- 1%, and joint density greater than or equal to 92.5%.

 If the control strip is unacceptable, necessary adjustments to the JMF, plant operation, placing procedures, and/or rolling procedures shall be made and another control strip shall be placed.
-Unacceptable control strips shall be removed and an acceptable control strip provided at the Contractor's sole expense.
+Unacceptable control strips shall be removed at the Contractor's expense.